alfie-ns/alfie-ns.github.io/about.md

 - [ ] Aspiring to follow in the footsteps of previous Maths PhD mentor by pursuing advanced education in AI/ML

-- [X] [ ] Hands-on experience in AI application development, including VidBriefs, an iOS app for AI-driven YouTube video summarisation
+- [X] [ ] [ ] Hands-on experience in AI application development, including VidBriefs, an iOS app for AI-driven YouTube video summarisation

 - [X] [X] [ ] Proficient in Python(Django,Numpy,SqlLite3), C, C++, C#, JavaScript, and HTML/CSS, R Studio, and learning MATLAB

-- [X] [X] [ ] Extensive study of linear algebra concepts such as vectors and matrices is fundamental to machine learning algorithms.
+- [X] [X] [ ] Extensive study of linear algebra concepts such as vectors and matrices, fundamental to machine learning algorithms.
 I have also delved into calculus under the guidance of PhD student Henry Thomas, where I learned essential principles like the product rule, chain rule, and quotient rule.
-During my mathematics assessment; I successfully solved problems involving vector-matrix multiplication, probability, and dot products, thus showcasing my comprehension of these mathematical concepts.
+During my mathematics assessment, I successfully solved problems involving vector-matrix multiplication, probability, and dot products, showcasing comprehension of these mathematical concepts.

 - [ ] Enthusiastic collaborator, eager to learn from and contribute to the AI/ML community